 Article 2.3.
 Photograph of the Client

-To purchase any type of “season” Pass, as well as “complementary” or “veterans” Passes of a duration of three (3) days or more, the Client must submit a recent form of identification photo, showing the frontal view of the Client’s face, without sunglasses nor head covering.
+To purchase any type of “season” Pass, as well as “complimentary” or “veterans” Passes of a duration of three (3) days or more, the Client must submit a recent form of an identification photo, showing the frontal view of the Client’s face, with neither sunglasses nor head covering.

-This photo will be kept by the Seller in the computer ticketing system to facilitate any possible recharging or reissuing of the Pass, on the condition of the Client’s prior consent (see “Protection of Personal Data”).
+This photo will be kept by the Seller in the computer ticketing system to facilitate any possible recharging or reissuing of the Pass, on condition of the Client’s consent (see “Protection of Personal Data”).

 The public tariffs for ski Passes and “Assurance Ski” insurance are posted at the Seller’s points of sale and on the Website.
 Tariff charts are also available at the points of sale and Offices of Tourism.
 These tariffs are expressed in Euros per person and include all taxes; they are established based on the taxes in force and are subject to any modifications in tax rates that may occur.

-Discounts and complementary products are offered to various categories of persons according to the conditions posted at points of sale or on the website.
+Discounts and complimentary products are offered to various categories of persons according to the conditions posted at points of sale or on the website.
 These discounted or free products are issued upon presentation of official ID documents at the time of purchase to justify the special rate.
 Photocopies of ID will not be accepted.
-No discounts or complementary products shall be granted afterpurchase.
+No discounts or free products shall be granted after purchase.

-All discounts will be applied based on the "solo or individual adult fare" and cannot be combined with any other offer or promotion in progress.
+All discounts will be applied based on the "adult solo or individual price" and cannot be combined with any other offer or promotion in progress.

 Moreover, certain offers or promotions may be exclusively available and/or reserved for specific sales channels (e.g. Website).

-In all cases, the age of the Client shall be determined by the person’s age on the day of the beginning of validity of the Pass to be issued.
+In all cases, the age of the Client shall be determined by his age on the day of the beginning of validity of the Pass to be issued.